"I think every interaction I have, there's something I walk away going, 'Oh my God, I sound like a jerk.' It's constantly happening.": Tim Robinson

 The show was a deliberate anti-sitcom.
 When executives suggested emphasizing the leads' differences for conflict, Tim and Sam refused.
 "We're trying to show our real friendship, and that's not part of our real friendship," Tim explained.

-This reflects Type 4 authenticity—they'd rather create something true than something commercial.
+This is a Type 4 move: they'd rather create something true than something commercial.
 The show was a love letter to their actual bond and their shared Detroit roots.

 Despite critical acclaim (100% on Rotten Tomatoes for Season 2), Comedy Central canceled it after two seasons.
 Another rejection.
 More fuel for the Type 4 fire.